What to Do If Your House Floods

-If you or someone you know has recently become the victim of a major flood, due to a storm or any other cause, you know exactly how traumatic it can be.
-While enduring a flood is traumatic, dealing with the aftermath is just as harrowing.
-Even minor flooding can inflict severe damage in its wake.
-It’s important to know what to do after a flood house to minimize the damage it can cause.
+If you or someone you know has recently become the victim of a major flood due to a storm or other cause, you know exactly how traumatic a flooded house can be.
+Even minor flooding can inflict severe damage in its wake to homes and businesses.
+It’s important to know what to do after a flooded home to minimize the damage it can cause.